hbc/Intro-to-Unix/lessons/08_automating_workflow.md

     counts=~/unix_workshop/rnaseq_project/results/counts/${base}.counts
 ```
 Our variables are now staged.
 We now need to modify the series of commands starting with STAR through to counts (htseq-count)
-to use them so that it will run the steps of the analytical workflow with more flexibility:
+to use these variables so that it will run the steps of the analytical workflow with more flexibility:

     # Run STAR
     STAR --runThreadN 6 --genomeDir $genome --readFilesIn $fq --outFileNamePrefix $align_out --outFilterMultimapNmax 10 --outSAMstrandField intronMotif --outReadsUnmapped Fastx --outSAMtype BAM SortedByCoordinate --outSAMunmapped Within --outSAMattributes NH HI NM MD AS